0xrawsec/golang-evtx/README.md

   -stop value
     	Print logs before stop
-  -t	Prints event timestamp (as int) at the beginning of line to make sorting easier
+  -t	Prints event timestamp (as int) at the beginning of line to make sorting easier -u	Does not care about ordering the events before printing (faster for large files)
 ```

 ## evtxmon